ogzkhrmn/EKFSLAM_FastSLAM/README.md

 # EKFSLAM_FastSLAM
-This porject includes EKF and FAST SLAM algortihms
+This porject includes EKF and FAST SLAM algorithms